- What is a Butcher’s Knife?

 - Its titanium-nitride coating might make it a little tricky to sharpen.

-A cimeter butcher knife is a fantastic tool to cut large pieces of thick meat.
-Its curved blade makes it ideally suited to slice into all kinds of different cut and bring them down to a more manageable size.
+A cimitar butcher knife is a fantastic tool for cutting large pieces of thick meat.
+Its curved blade makes it ideally suited to slice into all kinds of different cuts and bring them down to a more manageable size.
 This 12” large butcher knife from Dalstrong’s acclaimed Gladiator Series is an essential tool in any home cook’s arsenal.